Thinking about buying a boat? Philly's only boat show coming to town

 Experts will be on-site to discuss boating safety, financing, insurance, boat repair, maintenance and engines.

-The Philadelphia Boat Show will take take place Friday, March 9 through Sunday, March 11.
+The Greater Philadelphia Boat Show will take place Friday, March 6 through Sunday, March 8.
 It will be open from 1 to 8 p.m. on Friday, from 10 a.m. to 7 p.m. on Saturday and from 11 a.m. to 5 p.m. on Sunday.

 Admission is $10 (cash only).
 Those age 16 and younger can attend for free.
 Parking for the show will also be free.